caohch-1/CS277-Introduction-to-Data-Science-and-FinTech/README.md

 ## Introduction

 With the help of the development of deep learning technology, stock price prediction is becoming one of the most popular research directions.
 A lot of efforts are invested into short-term or long-term data in the previous research, but no one has tried to combine short-term and long-term data together to design an investment strategy.
 We propose a pipeline that utilizes both long-term and short-term data to output an investing strategy.
-We also conducted a simple simulated trading experiment, and the results show that the rate of return (ROR) of our method reached $?\%$ \TBD@yangzy.
+We also conducted a simple simulated trading experiment, and the results show that the rate of return (ROR) of our method reached 122.214%.

 ### **What task does our code (method) solve?**